Mazuh/TicTacToeOnline/README.md

 Just clone this repository and change directory for it.
 There's no need to download other requirements, you only need Python 2.7 installed.

-Open 3 terminal windows.
+Open 3 terminal tabs.
+(It's needed a Unix-like environment for the commands below, but on a pure Windows you can open the [Makefile](Makefile) and copy the scripts.)

 On the first one, run:
 ```
 make server
 ```

+Now a demo server is started on your localhost.

-And on the the second:
+And on the the second terminal:
 ```
 make client
 ```